soloproyectos-docs/google-dart/README.md

 Install `dartlang` plugin:
 https://github.com/dart-atom/dartlang

+Go to the `dartlang` select and selects the "Format files on save" option.
+This option invokes the [dartfmt](https://github.com/dart-lang/dart_style) command when the files are saved.

 ## Create, install, run and compile projects

 Use the [pub](https://pub.dartlang.org/) package manager to install dependences, compile and run Dart applications.